KartikChugh/Otto/README.md

 **Sanuj Bhatia**

-Sanuj is Software Engineer at Facebook who loves building interactive React-based applications.
-When possible, he likes to introduce and then fix bugs for maximum impact.
+Sanuj is a software engineer at Facebook who loves building interactive React-based applications.
+When possible, he likes to introduce and then fix bugs for maximum impact ;)

 ### Why Otto the Owl?